-(58) Examples of lexical alternative sets in Abusch 2002
+(53) Examples of lexical alternative sets in Abusch 2002a. stop: {stop, continue}b. be right: {be right, be wrong}c. know: {know, be unaware}

-a. stop: {stop, continue}

-b. win: {win, lose}

-c. be right: {be right, be wrong}

-d. know: {know, be unaware}

-To illustrate, John knows that p (e.g. John knows that it's raining) generates (on the basis of (58)d, combined with the standard compositional mechanism of alternative generation in Rooth 1996) the alternative set {John knows that p, John is unaware that p}.
+To illustrate, John knows that p generates (on the basis of (53)c, combined with the standard compositional mechanism of alternative generation in Rooth 1996) the alternative set {John knows that p, John is unaware that p}.
 In Abusch's analysis, neither member of the alternative set triggers a presupposition on its own: John knows p means something like p and John believes p; and similarly John is unaware that p means roughly: p and it's not the case that John believes that p.
-But the requirement that the disjunction of these alternatives should be true yields a presupposition that (p and John believes that p) or (p and not John believes that p), which simplifies to p, i.e. the desired presupposition.
-But as Abrusán 2011 notes, Abusch's theory replaces one kind of stipulation, pertaining to the presuppositions of lexical elements, with another, pertaining to their alternatives (a problem that Abusch 2010 discusses in some detail).
+But the requirement that the disjunction of these alternatives be true yields a presupposition that (p and John believes that p) or (p and not John believes that p), which simplifies to p, i.e the desired presupposition.
+But as Abrusán 2011 and Abusch 2010 discuss, Abusch thus replaces one kind of stipulation, pertaining to the presuppositions of lexical elements, with another, pertaining to their alternatives.

 Simons et al. 2010, further developed in Beaver et al. 2017, propose a theory based on implicit or explicit 'Questions under Discussion' (QUD), sometimes evidenced by way of focus structure.
 Simplifying somewhat, the basic idea is that those implications of (embedded) clauses which fail to contextually entail an answer to the Question Under Discussion have the potential to project - and thus, in the cases of relevance here, to behave like presuppositions.
-To illustrate, consider (59):
+To illustrate, consider (54):

-- (59) Context: A nutritionist has been visiting first grade classrooms to talk to the children about healthy eating Q: What most surprised you about the first graders? - A: They didn't know that you can eat raw vegetables.
+- (54) Context: A nutritionist has been visiting first grade classrooms to talk to the children about healthy eating Q: What most surprised you about the first graders? - A: They didn't know that you can eat raw vegetables.
 (Simons et al. 2010)

 They know that you can eat raw vegetables is under negation and contextually entails that you can eat vegetables, but this proposition does not entail an answer to the Question under Discussion, and for this reason it projects.
-By contrast, in (60), Bill know that Harry is dating Sally entails that Harry is dating Sally, which answers the Question Under Discussion, and for this reason the entailment does not project.
+By contrast, in (55), Bill know that Harry is dating Sally entails that Harry is dating Sally, which answers the Question Under Discussion, and for this reason the entailment does not project.

-(60) Q: Is Harry dating Sally?

-A: Bill doesn't know that he is.
+- (55) Q: Is Harry dating Sally? - A: Bill doesn't know that he is.
 (Simons et al. 2010)

-While appealing, this theory is hard to apply to our cases in the absence of explicit Questions under Discussion, which would require more elaborate contexts than we have.
+While appealing, this theory is hard to apply to our cases in the absence of explicit focus and Questions under Discussion, which would require more elaborate contexts than we have.
 In addition, we should mention a general problem discussed by Abrusán (and by the authors themselves): "the theory as it stands predicts such shifts with much more ease than is actually observed".
-In (61)a,b, the entailments that the first graders failed the exam, or that John smoked before, should answer the Questions under Discussion and thus fail to project - but they do.
+In (56)a,b, the entailments that the first graders failed the exam, or that John smoked before, should answer the Questions under Discussion and thus fail to project - but they do.

-(61) a.
+(56) a.
 Q: What most surprised you about the first graders?
 A: They didn't know that they have failed the exam.